The 5-Minute Breathwork Reset You Can Do at Your Desk

 Why This Works (The Science Bit)

-- Box breathing improves focus and emotional regulation—proven in studies on athletes, surgeons, and high-stress professionals.
+- Box breathing improves focus and emotional regulation.
+It has been proven in studies on athletes, surgeons, and high stress professionals because it clears the mental clutter and allows for a centered state of consciousness.

 Make It a Habit (Without Adding to Your To-Do List)

-- Anchor it: Do it after you send your first email, before your lunch break, or right after your last meeting.
+- Anchor it: Attach the practice to an existing habit.
+Do it after you send your first big email of the morning, before you start your lunch break, or right after your last meeting of the day to signal the transition to home life.

-- Set a silent timer: Use your phone’s timer (label it “Breathe”)—no need to watch the clock.
+- Set a silent timer: Use your phone’s timer and label it Breathe.
+This removes the need to watch the clock, allowing you to fully immerse yourself in the sensation of the breath.

-- Pair it with a cue: When you pour water, when you stand to stretch, when your screen saver kicks in—let that be your reminder.
+- Pair it with a cue: Use external reminders.
+When you pour a glass of water, when you stand up to stretch, or when your screen saver kicks in, let that be your physical reminder to take three deep breaths.

 You don’t need to meditate for 20 minutes to reap the benefits.
-Five minutes, done consistently, is more powerful than an hour once a month.
+Five minutes, done consistently and with intention, is more powerful than an hour long session performed once a month.

 Final Thought

 Your desk doesn’t have to be a stress zone.
-It can be your sanctuary—if you reclaim just five minutes to come back to yourself.
+It can be your sanctuary if you reclaim just five minutes to come back to yourself.
+When we prioritize these micro resets, we prevent burnout and maintain our mental clarity.

 Ready for the real thing?
 Find a Recharge venue near you →